ne3xtg3n/pairme-doculingo-integration/README.md

 **PairMe™** is an AI-driven mobile and web app that curates personalized **Food, Drink, Spark, Vibe, and Events** recommendations from a single scan (QR, barcode, or image).
 Powered by the proprietary **LabelSync Engine** for label parsing, translation, compliance, and drink inventory management, PairMe delivers a seamless, budget-optimized experience with auto-applied coupons and an Events ticketing hub.
 Inspired by Spotify’s discovery and Mint.com’s budgeting, it’s the ultimate lifestyle curator with a cinematic UI, targeting 10M+ users at <400ms P95 latency.

+---
+Here’s a clean, copy-paste GitHub doc for your repo.
+Save it as docs/GOAL.md (and link it from the README).
+It captures the vision, scope, non-goals, acceptance criteria, and success metrics—tight, premium, and unambiguous.

+---

+PairMe — Goal & Product Direction (v1.2)

+Tagline: Scan once.
+Curate your night.

+PairMe is an ultra-premium AI companion that helps anyone craft a perfect night in seconds—pairing Food, Drink, Spark, Vibe, and Events with explainable logic, real-world pricing signals, and a cinematic interface.

+---

+1) Vision

+Pocket Host: PairMe feels like a world-class concierge in your pocket—tasteful, fast, and beautifully opinionated.

+For Everyone: Big-night glam to weeknight cozy; inclusive by design and geofenced where required.

+Delight by Design: A “wow” UI (aurora gradients, smoked glass, refined typography, subtle motion) that makes users want to return.

+---

+2) Problem We Solve

+Too many choices.
+Hard to plan a cohesive vibe (food/drink/“spark”/music/lighting/events) within a budget and region constraints.

+Apps are either lists or stores, not a holistic pairing engine with pricing context and explainable reasoning.

+---

+3) What PairMe Delivers

+Core Outcomes

+1. Scan → Session (under 3s): QR/barcode/image/search creates a Session with 5 panes (Food, Drink, Spark, Vibe, Events).

+2. Explainable AI: Each card shows a score and Why it works (flavor & mood logic).

+3. Reality Check: “From $X • Y stores nearby” and a Find Near Me bottom sheet (merchants, price, stock, distance, source).

+4. Learning Loop: 👍/👎 feedback nudges preferences and future rankings.

+5. Budget Optimizer: Slider ($20–$1000+) + knapsack to maximize delight; auto-applies coupons (mocked by default).

+6. Events Hub: Partner-gated ticketing with deep links; graceful mock fallback.

+Experience Pillars

+Ultra-Premium UI: Smoked glass, aurora gradients, Fraunces + Inter, micro-animations.

+Instant Trust: No scraping; clean licenses; clear region/age compliance.

+Zero-Key Demo: Entire app functions locally with mocks for live pitching and QA.

+---

+4) Scope (v1.2 MVP)

+Feature Set

+Age gate (21+), region awareness, universal Spark (✨; cannabis only when legal/explicitly enabled).

+Deterministic taste engine (cosine + rules) + concise LLM “why it works” line (optional).

+Vibe engine returns Music, Lighting, Environment, Scent, Activity with scores , dosnt mind conforming to the Homebody or the Night Owl .

+Pricing summaries and merchant sheet (mocked if connectors off).

+Feedback API and analytics stub.

+Stack

+Frontend: React (Vite) and/or React Native (Expo) with Tailwind + Framer Motion.

+Backend: Node/Express, PostgreSQL, Redis.

+Search/Vector: Meilisearch + pgvector (optional).

+LabelSync: OCR/translation/compliance behind env flags (off by default).

+Connectors: Ticketing/food/menus are optional and off by default; mocks ensure full demo.
+The Value is in getting the user to find there vibe and get a better deal doing it.

+---

+5) Non-Goals (v1.2)

+No unless We develop a system that limits our liability in-app payments or refunds (always deep-link out).

+No user accounts or PII collection required for demo.

+No redistribution of third-party datasets; no brand logos/photos untill signed deals are on a downside guarantee we are the brand they want to be on but we strickly dont push adds.

+No cannabis leaf iconography if its illegal in there region (use ✨).

+No blocking dependencies Chris and Taylor control all blocking and code dev.

+---

+6) Compliance & Licensing

+Permissive only: MIT/Apache-2.0/BSD/PostgreSQL.

+No scraping.

+Ticketing is partner-gated; if no credentials → realistic mocks; always deep-link.

+Open Food Facts (optional): lookup-only with attribution; avoid ODbL share-alike by not redistributing derivatives.

+Age/Region: Enforce AGE_GATE_MIN=21 and geofence Spark content.

+---

+7) Success Metrics

+Time-to-Delight: First Session renders < 3 seconds on mid-tier hardware.

+Performance: P95 latency < 400 ms for /pair, /events/search, /budget/optimize.

+Engagement: ≥ 60% tap-through on “Find Near Me” or Events in demo.

+Explainability: 100% of cards ship with score + why text.

+Resilience: App remains fully usable with zero API keys.

+---

+8) Acceptance Criteria (Ship-Blockers)

+[ ] Age gate + region notice displayed on first launch.

+[ ] Scan/Search → Session with 5 panes; each pane renders 3 Quick Recs + 1 AI idea.

+[ ] Every rec card shows score, why line, and pricing summary (mock allowed).

+[ ] Find Near Me opens bottom sheet with at least 3 merchants (mock allowed).

+[ ] Vibe pane shows Music / Lighting / Environment / Scent / Activity with scores.

+[ ] Budget slider + optimizer returns a selected set and remaining budget.

+[ ] Events hub returns mocks without keys and deep-links out; “Powered by Ticketmaster” appears when real API used.

+[ ] No external logos/photos; placeholders only.

+[ ] Build is license-clean; no copyleft dependencies.

+[ ] docker compose up --build starts Postgres, Redis, API, and Web; console is clean.

+---

+9) North-Star UX Notes

+Tone: Short, confident, luxe.

+Visual tokens: Indigo canvas, neon-teal actions, gold for price/coupons.

+Motion: 200–300ms; subtle lift on hover; visible focus rings; honors reduced-motion.

+A11y: WCAG AA contrast; keyboard-first flows.

+---

+10) Demo Path (Golden Flow)

+1. Open app → Age gate confirm.

+2. Tap Generate Pairings (uses mock seed or scan) → Session with 5 panes.

+3. Toggle Budget → Optimize → watch selections reorder and remaining budget update.

+4. Tap Find Near Me on a Drink → merchant sheet with price/stock/distance.

+5. Visit Events → open mock deep link.

+6. Leave 👍/👎 → reload Session to see subtle preference shift.

+---

+11) Future (Post-MVP)

+Retailer partnerships (exclusive coupons, curated tastings).

+Profile memory (opt-in), richer analytics, and long-term preference learning.

+Native mobile polish (camera scanning, haptics, offline cache).

+Live connectors (Ticketmaster, OFF, Jane/Weedmaps, Untappd) behind feature flags.

+---

+12) Definition of Done

+The app wows visually, explains its choices, runs entirely with mocks, and proves the pairing/budget/events concept end-to-end—ready for partner demos and investor showcases.

+---

+File placement: docs/GOAL.md
+Cross-link from README: “See docs/GOAL.md for the product goal and acceptance criteria.”

 **Use this for**: Infrastructure setup, development, API integrations, compliance, investor pitches, and USPTO filing.